Large-scale JPEG steganalysis using hybrid deep-learning framework: Experimental results

 $8 \times 8$ block processing during JPEG compression introduces blocking artifacts, which can be used as intrinsic statistical characteristic of JPEG cover images.
 Secret bits embedded in the DCT domain tend to impair blocking artifacts, therefore leave traces which can be utilized by steganalyzers.
 An interesting problem is to access the performance of our proposed framework depending on the intrinsic statistical characteristic of blocking artifacts.
-In Fig.~\ref{fig:6}, we observe the impact of altered blocking artifacts on the performance of our proposed framework.
+In Fig.~\ref{fig:altered_blocking_artifact}, we observe the impact of altered blocking artifacts on the performance of our proposed framework.
 The default testing set in basic500K contains left-top cropped images in which the original DCT grid alignment is preserved.
-In this experiment for every testing images in basic500K, we re-compressed their corresponding original images in ImageNet with quality factor 75 and then converted them to grayscale images again.
+In this experiment for all the testing images in basic500K, we re-compressed their corresponding original images in ImageNet with quality factor 75 and then converted them to grayscale images again.
 We cropped their central $256 \times 256$ regions to constitute a new testing set.
-The motivation is that central cropping cannot preserve the original DCT grid alignment in most cases.
-Double compression preserving the original DCT grid alignment implies that the existing blocking artifacts in the original ImageNet images are depressed by the blocking artifacts introduced in double compression.
-Double compression not preserving the original DCT grid alignment, by contrast, implies that the blocking artifacts from two different sources coexist.
+The motivation is that central cropping cannot preserve the original DCT grid alignment in most cases, therefore the blocking artifacts from two different sources coexist.
 As a result the blocking artifacts in the images of the new testing set are different from those in the training set.
-However, from Fig.~\ref{fig:6} we can see the performance of our proposed framework on the new testing set was almost identical with the original testing set in basic500K.
-The experimental results reveal that the impact of altered blocking artifact on the performance of our proposed framework is small.
+However, Fig.~\ref{fig:altered_blocking_artifact} reveals that the impact of altered blocking artifact on the performance of our proposed framework is small.
 Our proposed framework has captured more complex intrinsic statistical characteristic besides blocking artifact.